Skip to main content

 PRACTICE #7: Conduct iterative engagement activities at various points in the project; consider a variety of methods or approaches.

-The goal of our work for the Office of the Deputy Mayor of Education in Washington DC is to develop a funding policy that provides equitable and adequate resources to serve each student well, and to make a clear case for policy change.
-In collaboration with our project partners, we have identified four primary groups to engage with through a variety of methods.
-These include district leaders, school personnel, families, students, and the community, along with citywide leadership.
-The strategies to engage with each of these groups vary to ensure we are providing space to meet individuals where they are while also clarifying the why of the engagement.
-For example, a survey may be used to capture straightforward financial data from district leaders who deal with the funding policy daily.
-However, a focus group is a more inclusive engagement strategy for parents and families to allow for a nuanced conversation on the resource needs of their students.
-Finally, key school personnel and leaders may be worth investing time to interview 1:1, based on their deep understandings of the implications of the work.
-Some groups will offer foundational information while others will offer reactions to proposals as they take shape.
-The engagement completed across all groups will be used to raise up the recurring themes we see across the district and inform our final policy recommendations.
+Our work with the Office of the Deputy Mayor of Education in Washington DC sought to develop a funding policy that provides equitable and adequate resources to serve each student well and to make a clear case for policy change.
+In collaboration with our project partners, we identified four primary groups to engage with through a variety of methods: district leaders; school personnel; families, students, and the community; and city leadership.
+The strategies to engage with each of these groups varied to meet the needs and positioning of participants.
+For example, we used a survey to capture straightforward financial data from district leaders who deal with the funding policy daily.
+However, a focus group proved more appropriate for parents and families, allowing for nuanced conversation about the resource needs of students.
+Finally, we interviewed key school personnel and leaders to gather their insights on the implications of the work at hand.

 PRACTICE #8: Ask for feedback along the way and at the end.